Dar es Salaam, the Swahili Capital of Tanzania

 Dar es Salaam operates the Dar es Salaam Marine Reserve System, or simply DMRS.
 This includes five uninhabited islands south of the city and four more north from there.
 Only two of those nine islands, Mbudhya and Bongoyo, are of interest to the tourists.
 They are the only ones with sandy beaches that can be reached by boat from Dar within half an hour or even faster.

 Bongoyo Island is the most popular beach vacation spot outside Dar es Salaam.
 The boat leaves from the Bongoyo Island Ferry Terminal on the Msasani Peninsula.
 There are a couple of beaches on the island and a dense forest in which you can wander along the paths.
-A challenge for the curious: try to find the remains of a small German colonial-era building in the forest on the island without any hints or prior googling,.
+Visitors can try to find the remains of a small German colonial-era building in the forest on the island, but it isn’t so easy!

-Unfortunately, frequent visits to these tiny islands by tourists deplete the resources of the conservation areas, and the excessive activity of fishers reduces the population of fish living here.
+Unfortunately, frequent visits to these tiny islands by tourists deplete the resources of the conservation areas, and excessive fishing reduces the population of fish in the area.
 All of this affects the flora and fauna of the marine reserves negatively.
 But this impact of human activity is apparent in almost all of Tanzania's conservation areas.
 We hope very much that the local ecosystems can be restored by joint effort and that our children will inherit a world of fauna and flora that is still full of diversity.

 Recreation with Children

 For travelers with children, Dar has several kinds of family recreation in stock.
-Below are some of the places in the city that may be of interest to small kids.
+Below are some of the places in the city that may be of interest to families with small children.

 Children can look at the animals and learn more about their habits in the large Dar Es Salaam Zoo.
-It is a bit far off, on the city's southern outskirts, but small children will definitely find it interesting.
+It is a bit far from the city center, in the city's southern outskirts, but small children will definitely find it interesting.
 The zoo contains several dozen species of wild and domestic animals.

 In the northern part of the city, there is the Bahari Zoo.
 It is much more modest, and adults will almost certainly feel sorry for the animals contained here.
 But perhaps this is an optional part of the program for those who can't afford a trip to a real nature reserve or a national park.